 - 2 tablespoons yellow mustard

-- 1 – 2 teaspoons all-purpose seasoning (like Morton’s Nature Seasons, Lawry’s, or Old Bay)
+- 1 – 2 teaspoons all-purpose seasoning (like Morton’s Nature Seasons, Lawry’s, or Old Bay), use more or less to taste

 - 1/4 teaspoon ground black pepper